Curriculum Detail - Grade 1

 • Develop motor, foot- and hand-eye coordination, manipulative and spatial skills

-• Experience and use a wide variety of equipment—balls, hoops, jump ropes, scooters, bats and
+• Experience and use a wide variety of equipment—balls, hoops, ropes, scooters, bats, paddles, speed ladders and balance boards

-• Understand the 5 different food groups and basic tenets of MyPlate program in regards to nutrition
+• Understand the five different food groups and basic tenets of MyPlate program in regards to nutrition

 • Photo of Bernadette Beroud